-With visions of attending a dream university dancing in your son or daughter's head, it can be tough to bring finances into the conversation.
+With visions of attending a dream university dancing in your child’s head, it can be tough to bring finances into the conversation.
 For most families, funding a college education can be an expensive undertaking that could affect everyone's future finances.
 Here are some tips for when you and your teen have the tuition talk.

-You don't want to blindside your child when he or she is heading out the door for lacrosse practice or sitting down for a cram session.
-Set a date on the calendar to have the conversation - maybe one night right after a nice family dinner - and let your teen know what you'll be discussing so he or she can give the subject some thought.
+You don't want to blindside your child when they are heading out the door for lacrosse practice or sitting down for a cram session.
+Set a date on the calendar to have the conversation—maybe one night right after a nice family dinner—and let your teen know what you'll be discussing so they can give the subject some thought.

 Every family is different.
 Some parents pay their child's entire college costs while others feel it is the student's responsibility, or simply can't afford to help financially.
 Be honest about where you stand, factor in any savings that can be applied, and share if/how you plan to contribute to your child's education.
 Also, talk about how your teen could earn some money to put toward school expenses via a part-time job or work study opportunities.

 While the college decision shouldn't be based solely on what it will cost, it is still a very important factor.
 Try to get a sense of the type of school your teen is interested in, and whether they prefer to live in a dorm on campus or commute.
 Consider applying to public state institutions, too, which may be more affordable than some private schools.
 Even if their heart is set on a particular school, it's better to have a few options from which to choose when decision day rolls around.

 Start by discussing your child's likelihood to earn scholarships and awards, and what sort of financial aid you might qualify for based on need.
 These factors can help reduce the sticker price of an education.
 There are many online tools, beginning with the Federal Student Aid website, to help you estimate your aid.
 You can also check with the financial aid offices of your choice schools to see if they offer institutional aid and scholarships.